 Employee recognition and employee retention are crucial components of maintaining a healthy and productive workforce.
 Here are some statistics that highlight the importance of recognizing and retaining employees:

-• A Gallup survey found that employees who receive regular recognition and praise are more likely to stay with their current employer than those who do not receive such recognition.
-In fact, employees who feel unappreciated are twice as likely to quit within the next year, and thus have higher levels of absenteeism
+- A Gallup survey found that employees who receive regular recognition and praise are more likely to stay with their current employer than those who do not.
+In fact, employees who feel unappreciated are twice as likely to quit within the next year and thus have higher levels of absenteeism.

-• A survey by the Harvard Business Review found that 78% of respondents believed that employee recognition positively impacted employee retention.
+- A Harvard Business Review survey found that 78% of respondents believed that employee recognition positively impacted employee retention.

 In short, companies that implement effective recognition programs are more likely to have a better employee experience and a lower turnover rate, which impacts the bottom line.